plausible/wordpress/readme.txt

 Plausible Analytics is built for privacy-conscious site owners.
 You get valuable and actionable stats to help you improve your efforts while your visitors keep having a nice and enjoyable experience.

-Here's what makes Plausible a great Google Analytics alternative and why we're trusted by 2,000+ subscribers to deliver their website and business insights:
+Here's what makes Plausible a great Google Analytics alternative and why we're trusted by 9,000+ subscribers to deliver their website and business insights:

+### Smooth transition from Universal Analytics

+Plausible features a realtime dashboard, entry pages report and integration with Search Console.
+You can track your paid campaigns and conversions.
+You can invite team members.
+You can even [import your historical stats from Universal Analytics](https://plausible.io/docs/google-analytics-import).
+Learn how to get the most out of [your Plausible experience](https://plausible.io/docs/your-plausible-experience) and join thousands who have already migrated from Universal Analytics.

 ### Simple analytics at a glance